yaya2devops/cloudblog/cl77oke4h00un0jnv0oix9g19.md

-## Microsoft Certified: Security Operations Analyst Associate | Resources
+# Microsoft Certified: Security Operations Analyst Associate | Resources

 ## SecOps
+The term “SecOps” is a combination of the words “Security” and “Operations.”
+It refers to the practice of integrating security into an organization’s overall DevOps strategy.
+The goal of SecOps is to secure applications and systems throughout the software development lifecycle, from design and development through production and delivery.
+By automating security controls and processes, SecOps can help organizations speed up application delivery while reducing risk.

-SecOps refers to a company's integration of internal information security and IT operations procedures to enhance communication and lower risks.
+So, secOps refers to a company's integration of internal information security and IT operations procedures to enhance communication and lower risks.

 If you have a previous Cybersecurity background and want to broaden it with the latests technologies and implement SecOps practices.
 This can be a **wise** decision.
 SC-200 is a robust security challenge that covers lots of Microsoft Security operations. <br>